 If you are interested in developing good theology, and systematic theology in particular, there are a number of things to be aware of.
 The steps below can assist you in your development.

 There is a danger in developing your theology independently of the Scripture, and then turning to the Bible to find support for your positions.
 This is a sure-fire way to develop bad theology.
 You need first to determine what all of Scripture has to say about a particular doctrine, as well as the relevant church tradition.
 You may not always find that you can reconcile all of the teachings about a topic.
 But you should strive to form doctrines that best support the majority of the texts.

 Separate Content from Context

-It is important to remember that the Bible was written by and for a culture that is very different from that of 21st century United States.
+It is important to remember that the Bible was written by and for a culture that is very different from that of the 21st century United States.
 The place of women and slaves is quite different now.
-The government and economy of the biblical period is quite foreign to us today.
-Education, technology and healthcare are dramatically improved today.
+The government and economy of the biblical period are quite foreign to us today.
+Education, technology, and healthcare are dramatically improved today.
 It is natural for us to read the Bible as if it were specifically written for us today.
 But it was not.
 That does not reduce the value of Scripture for us.
 But it does mean that we need to take that cultural setting into account.
 The content, or message, of the Bible is timeless.
 The context, or culture, of the Bible is not.
 Distinguishing between the two is an important task in developing your theology.